Manganese in Drinking Water

 Manganese occurs naturally in groundwater across Minnesota.
 Based on an MDH study, groundwater in southeastern Minnesota tends to have low levels of manganese (below 50 µg/L).
 Southwestern Minnesota tends to have higher levels—some over 1,000 µg/L. There are no clear patterns in the other parts of the state.

-Although public water systems are not required to test for manganese, most Minnesota community public water systems test for manganese either before or after treating water.
+Although public water systems are not required to test for manganese, some Minnesota community public water systems test for manganese either before or after treating water.
 Based on test results and treatment practices, MDH estimates about 90 percent of Minnesotans using community public drinking water systems receive water with levels of manganese below 100 µg/L. About 3 percent of Minnesotans on community public water systems receive water with levels above 300 µg/L. It is important to remember certain types of household water treatment units may reduce manganese to safe levels.

 Researchers at the University of Minnesota received funding to investigate Risks to Infants from Manganese in Drinking Water.